sholtomaud/phd/chapter1.md

 ### Cumulative Effects

- As noted by the National Water Comission (NWC), in the context of groundwater, these costs may have the potential to persist beyond the life cycle of the UE production
+As noted by the National Water Comission (NWC), in the context of groundwater, these costs may have the potential to persist beyond the life cycle of the UE production.

 This raises concern over the temporal extent of liability.
-The tort "civil wrong"
+The tort "civil wrong".
 The term "cumulative effect" is used to conceptualise this temporal extent of liability.

 Cumulative effects are effects that are successive or incremental over time [@Howe2010].
 Whilst Taylor's discussion was framed within the context of negative effects, the concept of cumulative effect was designed not to have pejorative content, but to recognise that cumulative effects on society, the economy and the environment can be conceived as either positive or negative, or a combination of the two at any one time.